• Skip to primary navigation

 Crunchy Deep Fried Oysters Recipe

 These deep fried oysters are so good you won't be able to stop munching on them.
+The secret is in the right breading.
 Serve them to your family and guests and you'll have a hard time keeping up with the supply.
 Yes!
 They are that good.
 A perfect seafood appetizer to serve during the holidays and equally good to serve during game watching.

 If you like this recipe please give it a 5-star rating.